-For half-Yearly and Yearly Reports, Head Teachers give you a grade to reflect your academic achievement within each course.

-The meaning of grades allocated to you is explained as follows: A (86 - 100%) The student has an extensive knowledge and understanding of the content and can readily apply this knowledge.
-In addition, the student has achieved a very high level of competence in the processes and skills and can apply these skills to new situations.
-B (70 - 85%) The student has a thorough knowledge and understanding of the content and a high level of competence in the processes and skills.
-In addition, the student is able to apply this knowledge and these skills to most situations.
-C (50 - 69%) The student has a sound knowledge and understanding of the main areas of content and have achieved an adequate level of competence in the processes and skills.
-D (35 - 49%) The student has a basic knowledge and understanding of the content and have achieved a limited level of competence in the processes and skills.
-E (0 - 34%) The student has an elementary knowledge and understanding in few areas of the content and have achieved very limited competence in some of the processes and skills.
+Meaning of Grades For half-yearly and yearly reports, Head Teachers give you a grade to reflect your academic achievement within each course.
+The meaning of grades allocated to you is explained as follows: Α The student has an extensive knowledge and understanding of the content and can readily apply this knowledge.
+In addition, the student has achieved a very high level of competence in the processes and skills and can apply these skills to new situations. В The student has a thorough knowledge and understanding of the content and a high level of competence in the processes and skills.
+In addition, the student is able to apply this knowledge and these skills to most situations. С The student has a sound knowledge and understanding of the main areas of content and has achieved an adequate level of competence in the processes and skills.
+D The student has a basic knowledge and understanding of the content and has achieved a limited level of competence in the processes and skills.
+E The student has an elementary knowledge and understanding in few areas of the content and has achieved very limited competence in some of the processes and skills.